 Hurricane warning vs. watch: How are they different?

-South Florida is expected to be hit by Hurricane Irma during the weekend.

-According to a 5 p.m.
-ET advisory from the National Hurricane Center on Friday, Irma is about 195 miles east of Caibarien, Cuba and around 345 miles southeast of Miami.
-It has maximum sustained winds of 155 mph.
-It’s presently moving west at 12 mph.
+A 5 p.m.
+ET Sunday advisory from the National Hurricane Center said the storm was approximately 5 miles north of Naples, Fla., and was moving north at 14 miles per hour.

-With such a hurricane on the way, it’s important for residents to know if hurricane warnings or watches have been issued for the areas they live in -- as well as what the two terms indicate.
+When the threat of a hurricane looms, it’s important for residents to know if hurricane warnings or watches have been issued for the areas they live in -- as well as what the two terms indicate.

 What’s the difference?